-It’s scene in places is raw and uncurated and it is all around.
+In places the scene is raw and uncurated though it is all around.
 In others, some of the best organised art in the country.
 Bristol is the home of Upfest.
 Europe’s biggest street art festival, whilst also being considered by many to be the birthplace of the UK’s graffiti scene.

 Banksy and Bristol